2024 Democratic National Convention: Abbreviated campaign

 Marianne Williamson initially called for an open convention, but eventually declined to file for nomination before the deadline.
 On the day of Biden's withdrawal, U.S. Senator Joe Manchin, who left the Democratic Party in May 2024, was reported to be considering a presidential run against Harris at the convention, though by the following day, he had ruled it out.

 Also, on the day that Biden withdrew from the race, U.S. Congressman Dean Phillips proposed a straw poll of delegates ahead of the Democratic National Convention to determine the party's top four presidential contenders, who would then take part in four town halls outlining their platforms.
 After the town halls, Phillips proposed the delegates would vote to choose the nominee.
 On July 24, Jason Palmer released his delegates and encouraged them to vote for Harris at the convention.
+On July 26, former President Barack Obama and former first lady Michelle Obama endorsed Kamala Harris in her presidential bid.

 Candidates were to be formally nominated beginning July 25 and ending at 6pm EDT on July 27.
 Candidates needed to accrue the support of at least 300 delegates each, with no more than 50 from any one state delegation, by 6pm EDT on July 30.
 Delegates could vote for any candidate, but votes for candidates who are not Democrats would be counted as "present".
 Formal requests to nominate Harris and several others (including Ralph Hoffman, Gibran Nicholas, and Robby Wells) were made before the July 27 deadline, but only Harris passed the threshold of at least 300 delegates, gaining the support of 3,923 delegates.
 There was also an option to abstain from voting, which was chosen by Alaska Congresswoman Mary Peltola, Maine Congressman Jared Golden, and Montana Senator Jon Tester.
 In total, 79 delegates did not cast votes in the DNC virtual roll call.

 The virtual nomination took place from August 1 to August 5.
 The delegates voted online, through a secure email system, or over the phone.
 On August 4, twenty-nine Uncommitted delegates from eight states took part in a virtual roll call where they voted for Palestinian victims over Harris.
 On August 2, Harris earned a majority of delegate votes and became the official presidential nominee when voting closed on August 5.